 Like my friend uses those extra dollars to do extra savings, while I make extra payments for my debts, if I am left with spared dollars.

-Here’s an example how zero based backward budgeting works:
+Example of how zero based backward budgeting works:

 If total income I = $10,000